Engagement BigQuery

 table.

-In order to get query results faster and cheaper, it is recommended to use partitioned tables in BigQuery.
+It is recommended to use partitioned tables in BigQuery to get query results faster and cheaper.
 Timestamp partitioning is available in your project.

-Timestamp partitioning is done using business timestamp.
-A business timestamp is the time when the event was tracked.
+Timestamp partitioning is done using a business timestamp.
+The business timestamp is the time when the event was tracked.
 See examples:

 Notice the difference in the volume of data to be processed (indicated in the bottom right part of the screenshots).